Savings and benefits rules

 • Benefits savings limit: The benefits savings limit depends on which benefits you’re eligible for

 Knowing how much savings you can have before it impacts your benefits (and vice versa) can help you to stay on top of your finances and avoid any potential pitfalls of losing out on benefits you’re eligible for.
-In this guide, you’ll find out more about the savings and benefits rules, including which benefits are affected by savings and what counts as savings.
+In this guide, you’ll find out more about the savings and benefits rules, including which benefits are affected by savings, how much savings you are allowed on benefits, and what counts as savings.
 We’ll also crunch some numbers so you know just how much you can have tucked away without your benefits being affected.

 Can I claim benefits if I have savings?